FHL-08/ROS2_Laptop_package/README.md

 * source the folder using `. install/setup.bash`

 ### Getting the battery information
-* To get the battery information, run the `battery_publisher.py` node
+* To get the battery information, run the `battery_talker` node
-* Subscribe to the publisher by running the `battery_subscriber.py` node
+* Subscribe to the publisher by running the `battery_listener` node

 ### Getting Laptop information
-* To get the information about the laptop, run the `system_publisher.py` node
+* To get the information about the laptop, run the `system_talker` node
-* Subscribe to the publisher by running the `system_subscriber.py` node
+* Subscribe to the publisher by running the `system_listener` node